 His Majesty King Leopold II

-Leopold II took the throne in 1865, and he ruled with the kind of soft touch Belgians expected from their king in the wake of the multiple revolutions and reforms that had democratized the country over the preceding few decades.
-Indeed, the young king really only ever put pressure on the senate in his (constant) attempts to get Belgium involved in building an overseas empire like all the bigger countries had.
+Leopold II took the throne in 1865 and he ruled with the kind of soft touch Belgians expected from their king in the wake of the multiple revolutions and reforms that had democratized the country over the preceding few decades.
+Indeed, the young King Leopold really only ever put pressure on the senate in his (constant) attempts to get Belgium involved in building an overseas empire like all the bigger countries had.

 First, in 1866, he tried to get the Philippines from Queen Isabella II of Spain.
 However, his negotiations collapsed when Isabella was overthrown in 1868.
 That’s when he started talking about Africa.